 If you breastfeed, you can end up dehydrated.
 One of the first places to show signs of dehydration is your lips, so grab a moisturising lip balm.

 BB cream and CC cream are time saving products that moisturise while also providing coverage and offering some sun protection.
-Try this award winning natural BB cream or this rose oil-infused CC cream.
+Try Wotnot Natural Face Sunscreen and BB Cream, which is an all in one broad spectrum sunscreen, facial primer, and anti-ageing cream.

 Put your favourite blush and lipstick aside for now and get a tube of lip and cheek tint.
 This multitasking makeup will give your face a bit of colour and stop you looking dead (even if you feel it).

 Pregnancy will leave you with numerous battle scars, including stretch marks, swollen legs, varicose veins, and other skin problems.
 Here are tips for dealing with some of these using safe post natal skincare products.

 Though stretch marks are truly badges of courage and you can certainly leave them as is, you may also want to improve their appearance.
 Organic camellia oil can help minimise and lightens stretch mark, as does argan oil.

 Raw shea butter stimulates collagen production and restores skin’s elasticity.
 It also helps treat nappy rash, so you can share this with your baby!

 Hormonal changes during pregnancy can leave your skin dry and flaky after baby comes.
 For flakiness and dry patches, use a hydrating body lotion like the one from Acure to lock in moisture.

 Add an organic massage oil to your post pregnancy skincare arsenal.
 A relaxing massage will help with the puffy feet and swollen legs brought about by fluid retention during pregnancy.